DWI Penalties

 Penalties for DWI convictions can vary widely, depending on whether the charge is a misdemeanor or felony and if it is the first offense or the defendant had a prior conviction.
 It is imperative that you contact an experienced DWI attorney New York immediately when you are accused of driving under the influence.
 The Law Office of Keith R. Murphy serves Westchester County in addition to Putnam County, and works hard to minimize DWI penalties for all of his clients.

-Request your free consultation with our proven Carmel DWI attorneys by contacting us online or calling (845) 584-7033 today!
+Request your free consultation with our proven Carmel DWI defense team by contacting us online or calling (845) 584-7033 today!

 • First Offense: In most cases, an initial conviction for DWI/DUI is a misdemeanor in New York.
 The penalties for a first offense may include probation, jail time of up to one year, a six-month driver’s license suspension, and a fine.
 In addition, you will need to have a drug and alcohol assessment prior to sentencing.